dalibo/pitrery/INSTALL.md

 standard tools found on any Linux server are needed: `grep`, `sed`, `awk`, `tar`, `gzip`, `ssh`, `scp`...

-`rsync` is needed to archive WAL files over the network on *both* hosts.
+`rsync` is needed to archive WAL files over the network on *both* hosts, and for backups using the rsync storage method.

-When making backups using `rsync`, `pax` is required on target host.

 GNU make is also needed to install from the source tarball.